 The fund’s return exceeded the 3-month LIBOR, and was very strong relative to its Barclays U.S. Aggregate Bond Index benchmark.
 Yet the returns paled in comparison to stocks and also trailed a balanced benchmark.
 Was that disappointing?

 Of course, we would always like to perform well relative to all mainstream asset classes.
 But that isn’t realistic.
 When we launched the fund, we warned that very-high-return periods for stocks would be a challenge for relative performance, especially compared to benchmarks that include meaningful stock exposure.
-Five years in, the Russell 1000 Index is up over 16% annualized.
+As of June 30 2017, the Russell 1000 Index is up over 16% annualized.
 Since our fund is not designed to have sizable stock exposure, and it also has a heavy focus on risk aversion, this was a very tough period in which to compete.